Donor Eggs in NJ

-Egg donation is a process in which the eggs of a young, healthy woman (donor) are combined with sperm in the laboratory via in-vitro fertilization (IVF).
+Egg donation is a process in which the eggs of a young, healthy woman (donor) are combined with sperm in the laboratory of our fertility clinic via in-vitro fertilization (IVF).
 The resulting embryos are transferred to the uterus of the recipient.
 Egg donation is a viable option for women who may be at risk of passing on a genetic condition or who face ovary function or egg production issues.

-Initial consultations for potential egg recipients involve:
+Initial consultations for potential egg recipients at our fertility clinic involve:

 - Reviewing your medical history

 - Comprehensive review of the egg donation and recipient process

 - Extensive evaluation of your financial considerations and options

 The RMANJ Collaborative Wellness Team can answer any and all questions you may have on donor eggs and more at any time during the process.